PaddlePaddle/Paddle/paddle/cinn/api/README.md

-The classes in this directory are the interface of group fusion pass, you can use these apis to build the stragey for group fusion.
+The classes in this directory are the interface of group fusion pass, you can use these apis to build the strategy for group fusion.

 The Class and APIs are following: